Josh Lowe Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Guardians have the fourth-ranked team ERA among all league pitching staffs (3.81).

-- Guardians pitchers combine to give up 117 home runs (one per game), the second-fewest in baseball.
+- The Guardians surrender the second-fewest home runs in baseball (119 total, one per game).

-- Curry makes the start for the Guardians, his fifth of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts through 64 2/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander threw five innings against the Chicago White Sox, giving up two earned runs while surrendering four hits.
+- In his last appearance on Monday against the Toronto Blue Jays, the right-hander threw seven scoreless innings while surrendering one hit.

-- The 25-year-old has a 2.95 ERA and 6.3 strikeouts per nine innings across 29 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.